pbeukema/LabHacks/readme.md

 * A basic understanding of [data structures](https://medium.freecodecamp.org/10-common-data-structures-explained-with-videos-exercises-aaff6c06fb2b) is useful for optimizing larger scale projects.

-##  Generating Publication Quality Figures
+##  Generating publication quality figures
 * If you followed the programming advice above, you are now convinced that Python is your favorite language.
 Python has excellent data visualization built off [matplotlib](http://pbpython.com/effective-matplotlib.html) and a library called [seaborn](http://seaborn.pydata.org/index.html).

 * Use whatever software you are using to get the figure as close to final as possible.
 Sometimes it is necessary to do some post edits in illustrator/inkscape but with diligent coding, you can usually avoid this, which will ultimately save you time.